kulbhushanchand/kulbhushanchand.github.io-v2/_pages/main/about-me.md

 💼 &nbsp; Previously worked as **Assistant Professor** and taught `Microcontroller and its applications`, `Digital Signal Processing`, `Probability and Stochastic Theory` and few other

 ⚙️ &nbsp; ❤️ doing electronics hardware and software projects.
 I am avid supporter of **Open Source Technologies** and used them for most of my projects.
 I have planned to open source my PhD work after completion.
-To see the projects I have made, had over to [projects page](/projects/)
+Visit [projects page](/projects/) to know more

 🎮 &nbsp; Also a gamification expert.
 Along with my research guide, we introduced **Gamification** subject in our institute and probably the ***first and only in India***.
 Also teaching assistant in `Gamification course`.